All our prices and packages can be found here on our About Page.

 We believe that the learner is always right—so if something isn’t working, we look at the situation, not just the dog.
 We’ll help you find a method that feels right, gets results, and strengthens the relationship between you and your dog.

-Yes, if your dog is enrolled into any training add on or training program like Academy or board and train you will receive and update/ report card and photo however this is not included with standard daycare or kenneling.
+Yes, if your dog is enrolled into any training program like Dog Club or Board and Train, you will receive updates and photos after each session however this is not included with standard daycare or kennelling.

 We recommend bringing the whole family along to a series of consultations or a group class so we can all learn together and get on the same page.